innopolis-devops/labs/app_python/README.md

 2. Using a terminal open the application root folder.

-3. Build Docker image using the following command:
+3. Run the application container using the following command:

     ```bash
-    docker build . -t flask_image
+    docker-compose up
     ```

-4. Run Docker container using the image from the previous step and following command:

-    ```bash
-    docker run --name flask -d -p 80:80 flask_image
-    ```

-5. At this point everything is ready.
-Now you can open the web application at the local address 127.0.0.1:80 in the browser.
+4. At this point everything is ready.
+Now you can open the web application at the local address `127.0.0.1:8080` in the browser.

 ## Usage